 The bank turned to Contextor SAS, the European leader in applications’ assistants.
 They entrusted Contextor with the installation of this new capacity of on-the-go contract creation, as well as the realization of data migration between heterogeneous numerical universes.

-On the other hand, the development of an interconnection wizard to allow the migration of data from the input on tablet computers towards the central administration servers.
+On the other hand, the development of an interconnection bot to allow the migration of data from the input on tablet computers towards the central administration servers.

 The Contextor Solution

-Contextor SAS produced two wizards from its Contextor® solution: a wizard of business process administration and a numerical interconnection application assistant.
+Contextor SAS produced two robots from its Contextor® solution: a bot for business process administration and an application assistant for digital interconnection .

 The customer data data entry is done in-situ, on the on-the-go tablet computer.
 It appeared easier, more precise and safer than the manual procedure, which was characterized by a rupture between the initial manual data entry and the introduction of the file into the numerical space, actions separated in actors, time and space.